Skip to main content

 Absolutely.
 We have experience with rural health clinic (RHC) billing, encounter-based reimbursement, and the specific challenges rural Kansas practices face — including limited payer mix, higher Medicare and Medicaid volume, and telehealth billing for patients in remote areas.

-What are Kansas timely filing requirements, and how do you ensure compliance?
+What are Kansas timely filing requirements, and how do you verify compliance?

 Kansas payers enforce timely filing deadlines that vary by plan, typically 90 to 180 days.
 Our team submits claims within days of service and monitors aging reports to ensure no claim misses a filing deadline, protecting your revenue from avoidable write-offs.